 A few more?

-Gaiety Hollow: (Salem, OR) Former home of Elizabeth Lord and Edith Schryver, the first female landscape architects to own and operate their own firm in the Pacific Northwest.
+Gaiety Hollow: (Salem, OR) Former home of Elizabeth Lord and Edith Schryver.
+She's the first female landscape architects to own and operate their own firm in the Pacific Northwest.
 They designed over 250 landscapes and gardens in the region between 1929-1969.
 It’s a small, lovely, old-fashioned garden with great bones.

 Mrs. Whaley’s Garden: (Charleston, SC) Emily Whaley’s romantic, flower-filled landscape is the quintessential Charleston garden.
 110 feet long, the garden is divided into several different rooms.
 If you’re in town, make the pilgrimage.

-Bedrock Gardens: (Lee, NH) A 20-acre garden located on a 35-acre property in Lee, New Hampshire, notable for its landscape design, its horticulture and its sculpture.
+Bedrock Gardens: (Lee, NH) A 20-acre garden located on a 35-acre property in Lee, New Hampshire.
+It's notable for its landscape design, its horticulture and its sculpture.
 Great plants in a really peaceful location.
 Worth the drive.